training-dlp/terraform-training/best-practices.md

 ## 2. Use Existing Shared and Community Modules

 Don't reinvent the wheel.
-The [Terraform Registry](https://registry.terraform.io/) has thousands of vetted, well-maintained modules for AWS, Azure, GCP, and more.
+The [Terraform Registry](https://registry.terraform.io/) has thousands of vetted, well-maintained modules for Azure.

 **Why it matters:**
 - Faster delivery — skip boilerplate